-This SEIS will update the 2014 Final Environmental Impact Statement for the Haile Gold Mine Project prepared by the USACE, Charleston District in 2014 by describing and analyzing impacts from the proposal for expanded mine facilities that are different from the prior EIS.
+This SEIS updates the 2014 Final Environmental Impact Statement for the Haile Gold Mine Project prepared by USACE, Charleston District in 2014 by describing and analyzing impacts from the proposal for expanded mine facilities that are different from the prior EIS.

 Agency Roles and Responsibilities